 Regular, systematic and sustained programme schedules for implementation and monitoring of various control measures are devised with clear cut guidelines of various concerned plans for keeping a continuous surveillance on the various environmental quality parameters in the area.

 The Mines Manager in the mine project site will be directly responsible for various environmental activities in the mine and will undertake effective monitoring and implementation of various environmental control measures promptly and effectively and to oversee various environmental management schemes for air quality control, water quality status, noise level control, plantation programme, social development schemes, etc in the mine.
-Towards implementation of the environmental control measures, Rs.21.30 Lakhs is allocated under capital cost and Rs.14.77 Lakhs per annum will be spent under recurring cost.
+Towards implementation of the environmental control measures, Rs.22.0 Lakhs is allocated under capital cost and Rs.14.71 Lakhs per annum will be spent under recurring cost for Roughstone and Gravel Quarry of APK Minerals Private Limited over an area of 2.52Ha.